Setup

 This workshop is designed to teach Bash commands and key filesystem concepts to beginners on their own devices.
 This means that participants may encounter commands (like man command or the --help flag) that behave differently based on their laptop’s operating system.
 I have marked these instances wherever possible.

 Do not worry too much about these distinctions!
-Lessons after this point will be conducted through terminals connected to Talapas, a RedHat Linux cluster.
-The differences among laptops is less relevant when everyone is on the same cluster.
+Lessons after today are conducted on Talapas, a RedHat Linux cluster.
+Differences among laptops are less relevant when everyone is on the same operating system.

 Windows

-Because Windows is not a UNIX-based operating system, Windows computers do not come with a Unix shell.
+Because Windows is not a UNIX-based operating system, Windows computers do not come with a Bash shell.
 For teaching purposes, Windows participants will rely on an emulator included with Git called Git Bash.

 MacOS